tjluoma/icalbuddy-km-and-stream-deck/README.md

 Again, you can specify _which_ calendars it uses, so choose only the ones with meetings/events that you plan to attend.
 And you can only attend one event at a time.
 This script does not support human cloning.

+## macOS will probably warn you that Keyboard Maestro and/or icalBuddy want to access your calendar data

+That’s to be expected, but I just wanted to mention it so no one was surprised.

+It should only happen once.

 ## Very Technical Details About `icalBuddy`